-- Termly CEO newsletters to all schools to be passed on to their local communities - Schools have their own regular newsletters issued to their own stakeholders as well as engaging in various social media platforms - Pupil voice captured at each Trust schools and each school has its own 'school council' structure to hear pupil voice - The Trust has a series of regular meetings with contracted suppliers throughout the course of the academic year to review progress and delivery against contract
+- Schools have their own regular newsletters issued to their own stakeholders as well as engaging in various social media platforms; - The Trust participates in the Norfolk Learning Board and has representation on both Norfolk and Suffolk Schools Forums to ensure close working with both Local Authorities; - Parent voice is captured through regular surveys and each school has a Parent Focus Group.
+In addition, there are parent Trustees on the Board; - Pupil voice captured at each Trust schools and each school has its own 'school council' structure to hear pupil voice; and - The Trust has a series of regular meetings with contracted suppliers throughout the course of the academic year to review progress and delivery against contract.